adrielyeung/keyword-searcher/README.md

 A JavaScript front end app to enable analysis of keywords in text.
 Built with HTML (Bootstrap), CSS, and functionality provided by Javascript.

-Demo site hosted on my personal site: https://keywordsearcher.adrieltheexplorer.com
+Demo site hosted on my personal site: https://keywordsearcher.adrieltheexplorer.com .

+## What's new - 13/7/2021
+1. Search and Replace
+2. Save to .txt file
+3. Load from .txt file
+4. Load from URL (require cross origin request (CORS) permission)

 ## How to use
 1. Clone the repository into a local directory.